cloudfoundry/pxc-release/README.md

 <a name='deploying-with-non-cf-deployments'></a>
 ### Using PXC release with other deployments
-1. Get the latest bosh release from [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/pxc-release)
+1. Get the latest pxc bosh release from [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/pxc-release)
 2. Add the release from bosh.io to your manifest
-3. Configure the properties from the /jobs/spec sections for the mysql-clustered and the proxy jobs.
+3. Configure the properties from the job spec sections for the [mysql-clustered](jobs/mysql-clustered/spec) and the [proxy](jobs/mysql-clustered-spec) jobs.
 You can use the manifest and ops-files in cf-deployment as a guide to configuring these properties.
 See [Deploying CF with pxc-release](#deploying-with-cf-deployment)

 <a name='migrating-with-cf-deployment'></a>
 ## Migrating from cf-mysql-release

 Requirements:

 [cf-mysql-release](https://github.com/cloudfoundry/cf-mysql-release/) v36.12.0 or greater

 <a name='migrating-with-cf-deployment'></a>